Omnichannel vs. Multi-channel: What’s the Difference?

 Whether it’s to find information about that new gadget you’ve been eyeing, buy concert tickets for that band you’ve dreaming to see or speak with a customer support representative when your new phone starts going haywire, we want the flexibility to do these things our way.

-But what exactly are these terms ‘multi-channel’ and ‘omni-channel’?
+But what exactly is omnichannel vs multi-channel?
 Are they the same or entirely different from one another?
 Why are they important?
-In this post, I will look at the differences and the importance of multi-channel and omni-channel experiences.
+In this post, I will look at the differences and the importance of multi-channel and omnichannel experiences.

 As customers, we all have different ways we prefer to communicate with our favorite brands, particularly when it comes down to what we are hoping to accomplish and where we are in our customer journey.